Holly-Transport/MicroMakers/README.md

 # MicroMakers Afterschool Coding Club

-Dear MicroMakers (and your parents),
+Dear MicroMakers (and your super cool parents),

 I am so honored and delighted to have this opportunity to work with and learn from you, while we solve challenges by building nifty gadgets.